AP6YC/AdaptiveResonance.jl/docs/src/man/contributing.md

 - [GitFlow:](@ref GitFlow) how to directly contribute code to the package in an organized way on GitHub.
 - [Development Details:](@ref Development-Details) how the internals of the package are currently setup if you would like to directly contribute code.

+Please also see the [Attribution](@ref Attribution) to learn about the authors and sources of support for the project.

 ## Issues

 The main point of contact is the [GitHub issues](https://github.com/AP6YC/AdaptiveResonance.jl/issues) page for the project.